CityOfZion/neo-tools/README.md

 // list the price of neousdt and total net worth for 3 shares by binance valuation
 // ticker names found at https://api.binance.com/api/v3/ticker/price
 node get_worth -s neousdt -a 3

+// list the best prices on the book at binance node get_binance_book -s neousdt
 ```